plone/training/mastering-plone/upgrade_steps.rst

   We will move all talks to a folder ``talks`` (unless they already are there).

 Upgrade steps can be registered in their own ZCML file to prevent cluttering the main :file:`configure.zcml`.
-The addon you created already has a registration for the :file:`upgrades.zcml` in our :file:`configure.zcml`:
+The add-on you created already has a registration for the :file:`upgrades.zcml` in our :file:`configure.zcml`:

 ..  code-block:: xml